estrattonbailey/operator/README.md

 - [jump.js](https://github.com/callmecavs/jump.js) A small, modern, dependency-free smooth scrolling library. by [@callmecavs](https://github.com/callmecavs)

 ## TODO
-1. Scroll to point if URL contains a hash on page load
-2. Redirects would be cool
+1. Redirects would be cool

 MIT License - Would love to hear your thoughts! :)